 UnitingCare Queensland spends in excess of $500m per annum on a wide range of goods and services to support the delivery of health and community services to the communities we serve across Queensland and the Northern Territory.

-Our health and community service providers include UnitingCare, Blue Care, St Stephen’s Hospital, The Buderim Private Hospital, The Wesley Hospital, St Andrew’s War Memorial Hospital, and Australian Rural and Remote Community Services (ARRCS).
+Our health and community service providers include UnitingCare, Blue Care, Lifeline Queensland, St Stephen’s Hospital, Buderim Private Hospital, The Wesley Hospital, St Andrew’s War Memorial Hospital, and Australian Regional and Remote Community Services (ARRCS).

 The categories we manage include:

 - Medical — Medical consumables, prosthetics, pharmaceuticals, medical and care services, medical equipment

 - Hospitality and Property — Food and beverages, cleaning, laundry, uniforms, buildings, maintenance, buildings and property operations

 - Corporate and Utilities — ICT, utilities, telecommunications, capital, travel and human resource management, marketing and advertising, stationery, print and professional services

 - Fleet operations — Fleet management, vehicle purchases, leasing, fleet safety, vehicle insurance and compliance

 Our suppliers play an essential role in the successful delivery of services to our clients and residents.
 Suppliers to UnitingCare must be able to:

 - Deliver value for money goods and services (in quality, price, delivery, innovation)

 - Comply with UnitingCare’s Supplier code of conduct